 - Organizational Communication

 - Fundamentals of Accounting and Finance

 With a bachelor’s degree in Human Resources, job candidates may qualify for a wide range of jobs.
-For example, a survey of job ads from May 2015 showed these positions calling for a bachelor’s degree at minimum (Examples are shown for illustrative purposes and do constitute a job offer):
+Some examples taken from job postings in North Carolina include (shown for illustrative purposes only):

 - Human Resources Generalist with Velocitel in Raleigh

 - Employee Services Specialist with Informatica in Cary

 - Human Resources Generalist with Occidental Fire & Casualty in Raleigh